expressjs/expressjs.com/_includes/api/en/4x/req-path.md

 ~~~

 <div class="doc-box doc-info" markdown="1">
-The mount point is not included in `req.path`, when called from a middleware.
+When called from a middleware, the mount point is not included in `req.path`.
+Look up [app.use()](http://localhost:4000/4x/api.html#app.use) for more details.
 </div>